What’s the idea behind Green Karma 360's Steel Utensils Bank Initiative?

 - Do not leave your used dishes at the table for others to clear.

-- Ask the host about the station for used dishes.
+- If you're not sure, ask the host about the station for used dishes.

-- Remove all food from your plate.
-Stack it the right way.
+- Remove all food residue from your plate.
+Stack the plate at the right station.
 Ditto for glass and cutlery.

 - If the party is at home and you have access to the sink, rinse your plate lightly before stacking.